astrafy/sds-dbt/README.md

    ```
    - When prompted, select **Create a new Configuration**.
    - Enter a configuration name, for example: **astrafy-dbt-training**.
-   - Follow the prompts to choose your email and enter the project ID (use the project ID provided in the slide).
+   - Follow the prompts to choose your email and enter the project ID `prj-astrafy-main-courses`.

 6. **Activate the gcloud Configuration**
    ```bash